michael-nix/Digital-Filters-and-Estimation/Estimation/Estimating Centripetal Acceleration.md

 ## Noise Models

 In the literature they tend to say that noise models need to be constructed using, “engineering intuition,” but what this usually means is that people use static noise models based on sensor noise given by the manufacturer.
-However, as we know from our previous work analyzing Kalman filter variants, prediction model noise, prediction process noise, and measurement noise are just forms of uncertainty, relative in magnitude to one another, as they’re ultimately used as the weights in a weighted sum.
-Ergo, it’s not important to understand the noise of your model, process, or sensors in absolute terms, just in relative terms.
+However, as we know from our previous work analyzing Kalman filter variants, prediction model noise, prediction process noise, and measurement noise are just forms of uncertainty, relative in magnitude to one another, as they're ultimately used as the weights in a weighted sum.
+Ergo, it's not important to understand the noise of your model, process, or sensors in absolute terms, just in relative terms.
 We can then use an understanding of our operating conditions to determine when to prefer the predictions over the measurements.
-Also, since it’s obvious from the simplified analysis above that angular velocity measurements are always used separately from acceleration or speed measurements, we can consider their noise models separately.
+Also, since it's obvious from the simplified analysis above that angular velocity measurements are always used separately from acceleration or speed measurements, we can consider their noise models separately.

-First, for the model noise, since we’re assuming a constant acceleration and a constant angular velocity; and, also because we can consider these models independently, we’ll set them to be the same constant which for simplicity will be one, i.e.:
+First, for the model noise, since we're assuming a constant acceleration and a constant angular velocity; and, also because we can consider these models independently, we'll set them to be the same constant which for simplicity will be one, i.e.:

 ```math
 \sigma^2_a = \sigma^2_\omega = 1
 ```

-Now, because we’re trying to account for smartphones and their sensors being loose within a car in order to estimate the state of the car itself, we have to adjust the uncertainty in our measurements when there are extreme movements of the phone, but not the car (e.g. when someone picks up the phone).
+Now, because we're trying to account for smartphones and their sensors being loose within a car in order to estimate the state of the car itself, we have to adjust the uncertainty in our measurements when there are extreme movements of the phone, but not the car (e.g. when someone picks up the phone).
 In order to do this, we can adjust the uncertainty in our measurements in a non-linear way, meaning that the higher a measurement is, the more uncertain it becomes, favouring the model and process over that of measurements.
 For gyroscope measurements, this can be a simple non-linear function such as:

 ```math
 \sigma^2_\mathrm{gyro} = \kappa_\mathrm{gyro}(1 + \epsilon_\mathrm{gyro}\omega^2_\mathrm{gyro})